DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/oam/concept.md

 An application can include multiple components.
 The recommended practice is to include one main component (core business logic) and additional components (middleware with strong dependencies or exclusive use, operational components, etc.) in an application.
-For more information about component types, please refer to the [kubevela Component Definition](http://kubevela.net/docs/v1.2/platform-engineers/oam/x-definition) documentation.
+For more information about component types, refer to the [kubevela Component Definition](http://kubevela.net/docs/v1.2/platform-engineers/oam/x-definition) documentation.

-Currently, the Workbench includes five built-in components based on the open-source [kubevela](https://kubevela.io/zh/docs/) components: __Cron-Task, Daemon, K8s-Objects, Task, Webservice__ .
+Currently, the Workbench includes five built-in components based on the open-source [kubevela](https://kubevela.io/zh/docs/) components: __CronJob, DaemonSet, K8s-Objects, Job, Webservice__ .
-For specific parameter introductions for each component, please refer to the [Built-in Component List](https://kubevela.io/docs/end-user/components/references) documentation.
+For specific parameter introductions for each component, refer to the [Built-in Component List](https://kubevela.io/docs/end-user/components/references) documentation.

 ### Traits